 Step 1: Source turmeric rhizomes

-Step 2: Creating the right environment
+Step 2: Creating the right environment for growing turmeric

 Turmeric is part of the ginger family.
 To get a bit more technical, it’s the product of curcuma longa - a rhizomatous herbaceous perennial plant belonging to the ginger family Zingiberaceae - which is native to Southeast Asia.